isomerpages/mccy-cpro/_resources/frequently-asked-questions.md

 Q1.
 Who will have to undergo the mandatory Fast & Easy Testing (FET)?

-From 25 October 2021, FET would be mandatory for all religious and supporting workers conducting in-person religious classes for children aged 12 and below.
+From 25 October 2021, FET would be mandatory for religious and supporting workers conducting in-person religious classes for children aged 12 and below.
+This applies to persons who are involved for more than once a month.
 This includes full and part-time employees such as full-time office assistants, religious workers, volunteers, and cleaners.

+Persons who are involved for only once a month can be exempted from FET.

 Q2.
 How often will I need to be tested under the FET?